 Can you imagine a classroom where students learn about how dinosaurs went extinct?
-Experience the wilderness of the Amazon forest and or witness how photosynthesis works without leaving their seats.
-Maybe not 5 years ago but today, it is possible.
+Experience the wilderness of the Amazon forest and/or witness how photosynthesis works without leaving their seats.
+Maybe not 5 years ago, but today, it is possible.
 Extended reality in education has and is reshaping the educational landscape.
 This groundbreaking technology is a fusion of virtual reality, augmented reality, and mixed reality to transform the traditional model of learning.
-Extended reality or XR offers learners a tech-based learning approach, infused with immersive visuals and 3D experience to enhance their learning and boost their retaining power.
+Extended reality or XR offers learners a tech-based learning approach, infused with immersive visuals and 3D experiences to enhance their learning and boost their retention.

 Let’s explore the top benefits of extended reality in education and how XR seamlessly unifies and integrates digital content with the real world.